ysmei97/MPD/README.md

 ## Introduction

-* Python 3 Implementation
-* This is the demo for paper _MPD: Moving Target Defense through Communication Protocol Dialects_
+* This is the demo for paper [*MPD: Moving Target Defense through Communication Protocol Dialects*](https://arxiv.org/abs/2110.03798)
-* Implemented the moving target defense using protocol dialects for FTP
+* Implemented the moving target defense using protocol dialects for file transfer protocol (FTP) in Python 3.
-* This prototype is designed for **get**, yet can be easily extended to other commands.
+* This prototype is designed for **get**, yet it can be easily extended to other FTP commands.

 ## Instructions